FAQ - Exchange Studies

 In order to write your master thesis at NTNU you must apply as an exchange student.
 You can either find a supervisor on your own by contacting the relevant institute/faculty, or you can ask NTNU to find a supervisor for you in the application form for exchange students.
 It is however more difficult to be accepted without a supervisor at the time of applying.

-Before the faculty can decide whether to find you a supervisor and arrange a project for you, you must fill in the following information in the application form:
+Before any faculty can decide whether to find you a supervisor and arrange a project for you, you must fill out an application form.

 - Is the project/thesis going to be graded at NTNU or at your home university?